xiaolong-y/xiaolong-y.github.io/README.md

 ## <span style="color:purple">Teaching</span>

 I am hugely inspired by the great teaching of those before me.
-I am particularly thankful to Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Conner Jerzak](https://connorjerzak.com/).
+I am particularly thankful to Prof. [Kosuke Imai](https://imai.fas.harvard.edu/) and Prof. [Connor Jerzak](https://connorjerzak.com/).
 Thanks to them, I was able to learn from their teaching, and subsequently developed a passion to learn through teaching.

 I was fortunate to be a part of Prof. [Kosuke Imai](https://imai.fas.harvard.edu/)'s teaching team for the celebrated introductory level data science course for social scientists - [QSS](https://kosukeimai.github.io/qss-todai/) at the University of Tokyo in 2022.
 We also taught a series of TA lectures on tidyverse - a popular syntax of R. Some slides are provided [here](https://github.com/xiaolong-y/qss-inst-tidyverse).